How To Protect Workers From Infection

-- Wash soiled clothing and towels in hot water, with laundry detergent and bleach after each use.
+- Wash soiled clothing and towels after each use in hot water, with laundry detergent and bleach.

 - Establish cleaning procedures for frequently touched surfaces in your facility’s office or living areas.
 For example, shower and kitchen facilities should be cleaned daily.

-- Use an EPA-approved disinfectant or bleach solution (1/4 cup of bleach to 1 gallon of water, mixed daily) for cleaning showers, kitchens and other surfaces.
+- Use an EPA-approved disinfectant or bleach solution (1/4 cup of bleach to 1 gallon of water, mixed daily) for cleaning showers, kitchen, and other surfaces.